HTTP Explained: What Does HTTP Stand For, What is HTTP Meaning and HTTP’s Definition?

-What is HTTP in all the web site URL and web page addresses you see everywhere nowadays?
-Here is a definition of HTTP.
+What is HTTP in all the web site URLs / web page addresses you see everywhere online?

-HTTP Explained: Just like people communicate with each other following certain procedures and protocols, HTTP is the protocol between the client (your computer and web browser) and the server (web server serving web pages and other resources).
+HTTP Explained: Just like people communicate with each other following certain protocols, HTTP is the protocol between the client (your computer using web browsers) and the server (web server serving web pages and similar online resources).

 HTTP stands for HyperText Transfer Protocol.
-It’s what browsers and web servers rely on for exchanging data so that you can surf the web, search The Google and browse web pages.
-Developed by W3C and IETF in the last few years of the last century, it’s part of a bigger protocol family created to support the Internet.
-HTTP’s responsibility is the World Wide Web or WWW.
+It’s what browsers and web servers rely on for exchanging data so that you can surf the web, browse web pages, search Google, download pictures, and viewing YouTube.
+Developed by W3C and IETF in the last few years of the last century, it’s part of a bigger protocol family created to support the whole Internet, called TCP/IP.
+As a subset, HTTP’s responsibility is the World Wide Web or WWW.

-By HTTP definition and usage, it’s fundamentally an information exchanging procedure standard between 2 communicating parties, such as the client and the server.
-While you type a URL web address in the web browser and hit enter, the browser will have to know the protocol to use in fetching the remote resource such as a web page or a picture.
+By HTTP definition and usage, it’s fundamentally an information exchanging procedure standard between 2 communicating parties or computers, such as the client and the server.
+While you type a URL address in the web browser, the browser will have to know the protocol to use when fetching the remote resource such as a web page or a picture at that address.
 Failing to do so, as we most of the time would do without the http:// part, the browser will assume HTTP by default and prepend it to the URL address.

 What does HTTP mean in a web address URL?